 Connie, as she is fondly known to family and friends, has written many books mostly for adults.
 These are about the history of Singapore women, about food, about cultural and social history.
 They are based largely on the work she has done over the years helping people, especially women, aiming to improve the lives of migrant workers and making life better for all of us in Singapore.

-She demonstrates her versatility with words and sketches in this, her first children’s title.
+She demonstrates her versatility with words and sketches in this, her second children’s title.

 Other books written or co-edited by Constance Singam:

 * 2002: A history of the TWC: Building Social Space in Singapore

 * 2013: Where I was: A Memoir from the Margin

 * 2016: Never Leave Home without Your Chilli Sauce